How Much Does a PhD Cost? (2025 Updates)

 2. On average, women carry more debt than men.

-3. There are over 38.7% of the men seeking financial support working in research as traineeship or assistantship.
+3. Over 38.7% of the men seek financial support while working in research as a trainee or assistant.

 4. 27.1% of the women find financial support by working in traineeship and assistantship.